CodeWithDennis/filament-price-filter/README.md

     ->currency(currency: 'EUR', locale: 'NL'),
 ```

-A good practice is to save your currency as cents but if you haven't you can set the `cents` option to `false`.
+A good practice is to save your currency as cents but if you saved it as a whole number you can disable the cents.

 ```php
 PriceFilter::make()